Choya5011/Poobar/profile/poobar-scripts/README.md

 4. [Basic JSplitter Guide](#basic-jsplitter-guide)

 ## Useful to know
+**Resizing smoothness**
+Snapping the window to Windows 11 snap layouts is the smoothest method.
+Manual resizing of the window can be stuttery, efforts are being made to make this smoother by adding delays to certain panels' reactions.

 **Customizing:**
 * [Right-click](#basic-jsplitter-guide) panels to see the context menu options for that panel.
 If panel has searchbar or scrollbar preferably right click there to get correct menu.
 * Component recomendations for customizing the title bar: [UI-Wizard](https://github.com/The-Wizardium/UI-Wizard/) | [foo_openhacks](https://github.com/ttsping/foo_openhacks) | UI Hacks (32-bit)